Vida (Luis Fonsi album)

-Vida is the tenth studio album by Puerto Rican singer Luis Fonsi, released on February 1, 2019, through Universal Music Latin Entertainment.
+Vida (Life) is the tenth studio album by Puerto Rican singer Luis Fonsi, released on February 1, 2019, through Universal Music Latin Entertainment.
 It received a nomination for Best Latin Pop Album at the 62nd Annual Grammy Awards and for Album of the Year at the 20th Annual Latin Grammy Awards.

 Vida is Fonsi's first album in five years, and features the singles "Despacito" (both the original version and remix), "Échame la Culpa", "Calypso" (both the original version and remix), "Imposible" and "Sola".
 Commercially the album sold over one million copies in the United States, topping the Billboard Top Latin Albums.

 Background and composition

 After the ninth studio album 8 published in 2014, Fonsi started working on the next project.
 In 2017 he published "Despacito" with Daddy Yankee, which topped the charts of 47 official charts and won four Latin Grammy Awards, including for Record of the Year and Song of the Year.
 The same year Fonsi published "Échame la Culpa" with Demi Lovato which reached number one in sixteen countries charts worldwide.